 Applications on BioLib can connect to external data sources, if hosts are appropriately.
 Hosts are declared by adding an

 array of allowed hosts under the remote_hosts tag in the

 remote_hosts: - 'some.host.com' - 'https://some.other.host.com'

-This will allow your application to make an external connection to all sites under these domains.
-Attempts to connect to a host which not in this list will result in the following error:
+This allows your application to make an external connection to all sites under these domains.
+Attempts to connect to a host not included in this list will result in the following error:

 BioLibError: Failed to execute module: main BioLibError: Fetch from external data source failed: Requested host (some.host.com) is not in 'allowed' list.

 The creator of an application that calls external hosts will be able to run the application straight away.
 To use a new external host, that is not currently used by an existing BioLib app, the host needs to be added to the BioLib database.
 To do this, contact us here.

 If for example, a Python script fetches some data from

 # __main__.py import requests data = requests.get('some.host.com')

 Then the following lines should be included in the